Jan Quarless

 Jan Quarless (born c.
 1951) is an American former football player and coach.
 He served as the head football coach at Eastern Michigan University in 1992 and at Southern Illinois University Carbondale from 1997 to 2000, compiling a career college football record of 15–36.
 Quarless has been inducted into the Sports Hall of Fame at Northern Michigan University, the Upper Peninsula Sports Hall of Fame and the West Iron County Schools Wall of Fame.
-Quarless also holds a PhD from Southern Illinois University, a distinction and achievement accomplishment by a few Division 1 Head Football Coaches.
+Quarless also holds a PhD from Southern Illinois University, a distinction and achievement accomplishment by only a few Division 1 Head Football Coaches.

 Playing career

 Quarless was a four-year lettermen for Northern Michigan University in Marquette, Michigan from 1969 to 1972 seasons, playing three different positions.
 As selected by his teammates, named team captain his senior year.

 Coaching career

 Eastern Michigan

 Quarless became interim head football coach at Eastern Michigan University when Jim Harkema resigned after the first four games of the 1992 season.
 Quarless's team produced a record of 1–6.
 The lone victory was a 7–6 home game against Ohio.